uulm-smart-sensing/sensing-plugin/README.md

 swiftlint --fix
 ```

-For further configuration of the `swiftlint` command, it is recommended to use a `.swiftlint.yml` file, which already exist in this repository and can be extended.
+For further configuration of the `swiftlint` command, it is recommended to use a `.swiftlint.yml` file, which already exists in this repository and can be extended.

 ---

-If you want *Swiftlint* automatically be runned by Xcode, you need to set up a new "Run script phase" in the "Build phases" of your target and execute the `swiftlint` command there, like described [here](https://github.com/realm/SwiftLint#xcode).
+If you want *Swiftlint* to be automatically run by Xcode, you need to set up a new "Run script phase" in the "Build phases" of your target and execute the `swiftlint` command there, as described [here](https://github.com/realm/SwiftLint#xcode).